 There’s also the option to follow a two, four or six-week programme – complete with a timetable and recommended videos – to help you achieve your goals.
 Workouts are led by enthusiastic trainers.
-Moves (and their benefits) are explained thoroughly, and include squat and push-up variations with lots of little pulses that’ll have your body parts burning, however modifications are available to reduce or increase intensity.
+Moves (and their benefits) are explained thoroughly, and include squat and push-up variations with lots of little pulses that’ll have your body parts burning.
+Modifications are also available to reduce or increase intensity.
 Stretches are also incorporated at the end and throughout to release tension and increase flexibility.

 If heavy weightlifting is your thing, then Barrecore probably isn’t for you.
 However, if you’re looking for something to make your muscles sizzle, this is it.

-Kayla Itsines The Bikini Body Guide: From £42.28, Kayla Itsines
+Kayla Itsines the bikini body guide: From £35.53, Kayla Itsines

 Even if you’re unfamiliar with the fitness industry, it’s likely you’ve at least heard murmurs of Kayla Itsines’ Bikini Body Guide; world-famous for toning the physiques of its loyal “army” of fans.
 The 12-week plan consists of three weekly 30-minute HIIT workouts, each including two seven-minute circuits that are to be repeated twice.
 The goal is to see how many moves you can squeeze into each seven-minute slot.

-There workouts will leave you feeling depleted (there’s a reason that so many participants look lean and sculpture-like in their “after shots), but if a change in body composition is what you’re looking for, this could be your golden ticket.
-The repetition of exercises over the weeks can begin to feel a tad monotonous, however they’re over so quickly you’ll hardly notice.
+The workouts will leave you feeling depleted (there’s a reason that so many participants look lean and sculpture-like in their “after” shots), but if a change in body composition is what you’re looking for, this could be your golden ticket.
+The repetition of exercises over the weeks can begin to feel a tad monotonous, but they’re over so quickly you’ll hardly notice.

 What in the world is PIIT?
 Well, think HIIT, but with the addition of pilates-inspired moves.
 The 28-day programme – originally created by award-winning fitness instructor, Cassey Ho, to keep herself moving while travelling – comprises of 11 workouts that are to be performed over six days per week.
 Each workout is, rather precisely, 28 minutes and 40 seconds long, and features seven simple but sweaty bodyweight moves – many including a springy element, like bunny hop variations.